Mio44/xfilesccg/README.md

 * Press Ctrl+B to view the card collection.
 These are all the cards in the game.
 * Press Ctrl+I to import one of the predefined decks.
 * Press Ctrl+E to edit the active deck.
-* For the steps to create your own deck from scratch, see (http://gccg.sourceforge.net/).
+* For the steps to create your own deck from scratch, or other things, see the [GCCG homepage](http://gccg.sourceforge.net/).

 # Online Mode